 The Sonata is the most comfortable pump I’ve used because you can personalize the rhythm and the strength of suction.
 Other reviewers agree that the Sonata is very gentle while still providing effective suction (this is a hard balance to strike).

 In my opinion, exclusively-pumping and working moms would benefit the most from this pump, as it seems to extract the most milk of any pump I’ve used — and in the shortest amount of time.
 Since the endgame with any breast pump is milk output (efficiency), I believe this is by far the best feature of the Sonata.

 The Sonata is unique for its smart features, namely the ability to connect to the MyMedela app, which tracks all manner of pumping data, such as daily milk output, battery life, session length, phases, levels, etc.

-I have to say that the biggest downfall of the Sonata pump is the parts – other than the shield and the bottle, the rest of the parts are not compatible with any other Medela pumps, including the PISA.
+I have to say that the biggest downfall of the Sonata pump is the parts – other than the shields and the bottles, the rest of the parts are not compatible with any other Medela pumps, including the PISA.
 HUGE bummer.
-Though there are a lot of pieces to wash, and at first it’s kind of tricky to figure out how to assemble, you get the hang of it pretty quickly.
+I will say, though, that even though there are a lot of pieces to wash, and at first it’s kind of tricky to figure out how to assemble, you get the hang of it pretty quickly.